ananlvjiao/ESTest/README.md

 Use C# implementation from http://adnan-korkmaz.blogspot.com/2012/06/hyperloglog-c-implementation.html

 For 100,000 deviceIDs (GUID), when set the standard error to be 0.02, the size of hyperloglog dictionary in binary file is 70KB; error rate is around 0.3%.
-Dictionary size and error rate seem related to the standard error, need to do reading to figure it.
+Dictionary size and error rate seem related to the standard error.
+Need to do reading to figure it.

 If save the deviceIDs into elasticsearch, the size of the index is 20MB.